handsontable/handsontable/docs/next/guides/formulas/hyperformula-integration.md

 *   Support for multiple Handsontable instances
 *   Uses GPU acceleration for better performance

+**Known limitations:**

+*   Doesn't work with nested rows
+*   Doesn't work with undo/redo

 ## Available options and methods

 For the list of available settings and methods, visit the [API reference](/docs/next/Formulas.html).

 ## Available functions

-This plugin inherits the calculation powers from _HyperFormula_, so the complete functions reference can be found in the [HyperFormula documentation](https://handsontable.github.io/hyperformula/guide/built-in-functions.html).
+This plugin inherits the calculation powers from _HyperFormula_.
+The complete functions reference can be found in the [HyperFormula documentation](https://handsontable.github.io/hyperformula/guide/built-in-functions.html).

 ## Basic multi-sheet example